Engee documentation

 sol = solve(prob, alg; kwargs)

-For example, for users familiar with MATLAB/Python/R, there are translations of standard library methods:
+For example, for users familiar with MATLAB/Python/R, there are translations of standard library methods.:

-- ode45/dopri5 → DP5(), although Tsit5() is more efficient in most cases
+• ode45/dopri5 → DP5(), although in most cases Tsit5() is more effective

-- ode23s → Rosenbrock23(), although in most cases Rodas4() is more efficient
+• ode23s → Rosenbrock23(), although in most cases Rodas4() is more effective

-4. Analyse results
+4. Analysis of the results

 sol(t)